Kneel89/xlr-jython-code-snippets/README.md

 XLR code snippets using python and jython API

+# Use custom python modules in XL Release
+### Sample Using git module.
+1. Download the library code https://files.pythonhosted.org/packages/d2/e8/0bd80cc9e1422f5449d663479459c3c032ff7acaf6609a63324d23bde9ac/GitPython-3.0.5.tar.gz

+2. untar/unzip and take out the actual module folder from it.
+In the above case, its the git folder.
+3. Now go under `XLR_HOME/lib` folder
+4. Create a new folder called `Lib` ( case sensitive )
+5. Copy the git module folder under Lib.
+Will look like this `XLR_HOME/lib/Lib/git`
+6. Find the jython standalone jar name by doing a file search `ls jython*`.
+7. Now run this command to update the jython jar with the contents of the Lib folder ` jar -uvf jython-standalone-2.7.1.patch2618.jar Lib`

+if would give an output like this while it adds the git python module

+` adding: Lib/(in = 0) (out= 0)(stored 0%)
+adding: Lib/git/(in = 0) (out= 0)(stored 0%)
+adding: Lib/git/db.py(in = 1963) (out= 802)(deflated 59%)
+adding: Lib/git/cmd.py(in = 42869) (out= 12482)(deflated 70%)
+adding: Lib/git/config.py(in = 28415) (out= 8096)(deflated 71%)
+adding: Lib/git/compat.py(in = 9436) (out= 3080)(deflated 67%)
+adding: Lib/git/test/(in = 0) (out= 0)(stored 0%)
+adding: Lib/git/test/test_stats.py(in = 971) (out= 412)(deflated 57%)`

+8. Restart XLR and you should be able to use git module in jython script task.

+The same can be done with XLD and then using it in plugins.

+**Important**:  If you want to use a python library under a custom plugin script inside XLRelease, instead of copying to lib/Lib and bundling up,  you can bundle up the module inside the plugin jar at the root level.
+If you are working under ext folder, then you may keep the module under there while using it in the custom scripts backing the custom tasks.
+**Disclaimer** : Another important thing to keep in mind is that on upgrades, you will have to manually update the jython library in that version with these modules.

 ### Create a new Stage and add it to a new Environment
 ```
 from com.xebialabs.xlrelease.domain.environments import EnvironmentStage, Environment